KuaiYu715/Steps-Counts-Analysis/README.md

 numerical: the stpes count

+why the nature of data is needed, there are 3 important point  which  is to be able to distinguish between different kinds of data because their nature has important implications for their reliability and for the sort of analysis to which they can be subjected.

 o `Describe the process of data collection.` Collection includes apple watch ,electrical trackers.

+o Describe aspects related to data ownership and data owners.

+data ownership: people who donated data in our class

+data owners: the data own by the teacher

+o State any potential conflicts of interest.

+o Describe how you ensured anonymisation and reduced the risk of re-identification of data with the people and justify any actions taken (if your group collected data)

+o Describe how you have managed the data and will manage it at the completion of the project.

 ## Getting started